flameshot-org/flameshot-org.github.io/content/docs/installation/installation-linux.md

 **Important things to Know:**

-1. Other than AUR (Arch user Repository) that is officially maintained by Flameshot developers, all packages listed above are maintained by the respective Linux distribution.
-Therefore, if the version is very old or you have problem installing Flameshot from the commands above, please directly contact the distribution.
+1. Other than AUR (Arch User Repository) that is officially maintained by Flameshot developers, all packages listed above are maintained by the respective Linux distribution.
+Therefore, if the version is very old or you have problems installing Flameshot from the commands above, please directly contact the distribution.
-2. In rolling-release distros (e.g Arch, Solus), you can expect to get the recent version of Flameshot within the first few days of release, but in nonrolling-release distros (e.g Ubuntu, Debian, Fedora) you will most probably stay few version behind especially if your Linux release version is old (check [here](https://repology.org/metapackage/flameshot/versions)).
+2. In rolling-release distros (e.g Arch, Solus), you can expect to get the recent version of Flameshot within the first few days of release, but in nonrolling-release distros (e.g Ubuntu, Debian, Fedora) you will most probably stay a few versions behind, especially if your Linux release version is old (check [here](https://repology.org/metapackage/flameshot/versions)).
 In these cases you might want to either go for the packages we provide on [Flameshot release page](https://github.com/flameshot-org/flameshot/releases) or go with distro-agnostic solutions which are explained [here](#distro-agnostic).

 In addition, we also have continuous integration, it currently provides the following packages which can be accessed via our [Github release page](https://github.com/flameshot-org/flameshot/releases):